PLAGIARISM AT UNIVERSITIES

 The problem of plagiarism is complex, and like with any complicated problem, a solution is not straightforward either.

 The term covers a spectrum of “offences.”
 At the one end you have the plain cutting-and-pasting of text without including a reference to the source.
 Nowadays this form of plagiarism is quite easy to detect.
 Software like Turnitin, for example, is used by many universities to evaluate the level of originality.
 But it is not just a “policing” tool for universities.
 Students themselves can also benefit from Turnitin as it provides feedback on their use of source material, and it highlights original writing and proper citation.
 According to the developers of the program it encourages students to think more critically.

 At the other end of the spectrum we have the students who steal various ideas from other students or researchers without acknowledging the owners of the original work.
 This form of plagiarism is more difficult to detect and goes often unnoticed.

 Not all students actually realise that they plagiarise, and universities often fail to even attempt to understand why students “offend".

 Academic writing is not taught at high school and when students arrive at university they are thrown in the deep end of academic writing.
 They can’t really be blamed for finding the academic literacy requirements a little overwhelming.

 Rachel Dearlove, who serves on the academic misconduct committee at the University of Reading, points out that only a small proportion of students deliberately copy the work of others and that the majority have no idea that they are doing something wrong.

 ARE UNIVERSITIES DOING ENOUGH TO COMBAT PLAGIARISM?

-Please visit Education World for a very useful student guide on how to avoid plagiarism.
+Please visit Education World for a very useful student guide on plagiarism.